alemart/surgescript/docs/tutorials/advanced_features.md

 }
 ```

 Please note: in the example above, objects spawned by the factory will be children of the factory.
-If you need the parent of the spawned object to be the caller object, then you might write `g = caller.spawn("Greeter")`.
+If you need the parent of the spawned object to be the caller object, then you might simply write `g = caller.spawn("Greeter")`.
 Keyword `caller` points to the object that called the function (or *null* if not applicable).

 Iterators
 ---------